Five things to watch for at landmark tech antitrust hearing

-In reality, the event is the culmination of a year-long investigation into whether the companies have become too big and powerful.
+In reality, the event is the culmination of a year-long investigation of whether the companies have become too big and powerful.
 The executives are some of the richest people in the world, running four of the largest and most influential technology companies.
-They’re tasked with defending their respective companies’ positions as market-dominating tech giants, while downplaying their size or framing it as nonthreatening and good for America.
+They’re tasked with defending their respective companies’ positions as market-dominating tech giants, while playing down their size or framing it as nonthreatening and good for the country.

-While we already know parts of what they plan to say, here are five things to watch for during the hearing.
+Although we already know parts of what they plan to say, here are five things to watch for during the hearing.

 Off-topic questions

 The hearing is about antitrust and whether the massive companies, which are worth nearly $5 trillion combined, have stifled competition.
-However, the questions are expected to stray into other topics, some tangentially related, like the spread of misinformation, and others a little farther afield like accusations of left-leaning bias.
-Rep. Matt Gaetz (R-Fla.) signaled he might bring up the topic when he sent a letter to Attorney General William P. Barr this week about past statements by Zuckerberg about bias.
+However, the questions are expected to stray into other topics, some tangentially related, such as the spread of misinformation, and others a little further afield, such as accusations of left-leaning bias.
+Rep. Matt Gaetz (R-Fla.) signaled that he might bring up the topic when he sent a letter to Attorney General William P. Barr this week about past statements by Facebook chief executive Mark Zuckerberg about bias.

 Everyone will be prepared.
 Too prepared.

-If you’re tuning in hoping for major gaffes, surprises, or Apple CEO Tim Cook shouting, “You can’t handle the truth!” at Rep. David N. Cicilline (D-RI), you will likely be disappointed.
-Everyone involved in Wednesday’s hearing has been carefully rehearsing their questions, answers, and nonanswers for weeks — if not longer.
+If you’re tuning in hoping for major gaffes, surprises or Apple chief executive Tim Cook shouting, “You can’t handle the truth!” at Rep. David N. Cicilline (D-R.I.), you probably will be disappointed.
+Everyone involved in Wednesday’s hearing has been carefully rehearsing their questions, answers and nonanswers for weeks — if not longer.
 Industry lobbyists have been busy trying to control what topics get covered on the back end, and the already exhaustively media-trained executives have run the gamut of responses through lawyers and other experts.
-That doesn’t mean there won’t be some fun meme-able moments (remember when Facebook’s Mark Zuckerberg drank water at one of his congressional hearings?) dramatic grandstanding or telling moments of truth.
+That doesn’t mean there won’t be some fun meme-able moments (remember when Zuckerberg drank water at one of his congressional hearings?), dramatic grandstanding or telling moments of truth.

 The Jeff Bezos Show

 Testifying in front of Congress is old hat for Zuckerberg, who is being called in for the fourth time.
-Google parent Alphabet CEO Sundar Pichai and Cook have each taken a turn as well.
-But it is the first time Congress is getting a chance to publicly grill Amazon CEO Jeff Bezos, and lawmakers could use the rare opportunity to get fresh answers from the richest man in the world about Amazon.
+Sundar Pichai, chief executive of Google parent Alphabet, and Cook have each taken a turn as well.
+But it is the first time Congress is getting a chance to publicly grill Amazon chief executive Jeff Bezos, and lawmakers could use the rare opportunity to get fresh answers from the richest man in the world about Amazon.
 All four executives released copies of their opening remarks Monday evening, and Bezos’s was the longest, detailing how he got his start.

 (Bezos also owns The Washington Post.)